wavey0x/slotscan/research/TRACE_PROCESSING_REQUIREMENTS.md

 # Trace Processing Requirements

-This document enumerates all data collection and processing requirements for trace processing in StorageScan.
+This document enumerates all data collection and processing requirements for trace processing in SlotScan.
 It is derived from the current implementation and identifies what is currently implemented, what is partially implemented, and what is missing.

 ## Table of Contents